ossec/ossec-docs/docs/manual/installation-binary.rst

 Binary Installation
 ===================

-On some system a compatible compiler is not available, this leads to problems for OSSEC
-standard install method.
-To work around this OSSEC supports being built on a different server then it's been installed on.
+On some system a compatible compiler is not available, this leads to problems for the standard OSSEC install method.
+To work around this OSSEC supports being built on a different system than it has been installed on.

 .. note::

-    Due to they way OSSEC is built the system compiling OSSEC must be the same OS and the same CPU platform for this work correctly.
+    Due to the way OSSEC is built the system compiling OSSEC must be the same OS CPU platform for this work correctly.

 .. _manual-install-binary-build:

 Compiling OSSEC for install on a second server
 ----------------------------------------------

-First of all, download the OSSEC package corresponding to the version you want to install and unpack it (On the system with a compiler).
+First download the OSSEC package corresponding to the version you want to install and unpack it (on the system with a compiler).

 .. code-block:: console